Diocese of Owensboro: Sexual abuse

-Reverend Louis Piskula was arrested on sodomy and sexual abuse of a minor charges in February 2011.
-The victim had approached the diocese in 2010 and was told to notify the police.
+The priest Louis Piskula was arrested for sexual abuse of a minor in February 2011.
 After pleading guilty, Piskula was sentenced to five years in prison in 2014.
-He died in prison in 2018.

-In October 2018, the diocese permanently removed Reverend Gerald Baker from active ministry after determining that sexual abuse accusations against him were credible.
-He had been accused by three minors in 2016 when he was serving at St. Mary of the Woods Parish in Whitesville; at that point, the diocese put Baker on temporary suspension.
+In October 2018, the diocese permanently removed Gerald Baker from ministry after a credible finding of sexual abuse accusations.
+He had been accused by three minors in 2016 when he was serving at a parish in Whitesville; at that point, the diocese put Baker on temporary suspension.